What is OpenStreetMap (OSM)?

 Here’s a summary of OpenStreetMap data types:

-- Places of interests like restaurants, hotels, police stations, churches and museums.
+- Places of interest like restaurants, hotels, police stations, churches, and museums.

 Impressive to say the least, and much more you can extract compared to global land cover.

 Why are there pockets for OSM data coverage?

 Sometime, somewhere… You probably grew up in a community of some sort… and you know it like the back of your hand.
 If there were any local diners, dental offices, or parks, you knew exactly where the best ones were.